IvanDonat/soulless-crusades/README.md

 # soulless-crusades
-A multiplayer brawl arena game based on the Warcraft mod Warlocks.
+A multiplayer brawl arena game inspired by the Warcraft III mod Warlocks.